 Student Support Advisers

-The Student Support Adviser role
+Support provided by a Student Support Adviser

 The role of a Student Support Adviser is to provide you with information and advice on a wide range of university matters including:

-- Programme-related issues, options and module choices.
+- programme-related issues, options and module choices

-- Academic regulations, procedures and rules.
+- academic regulations, procedures and rules

-- Transferring to other programmes within the University.
+- transferring to other programmes within the University

-- Withdrawing from the University or taking time out from study.
+- withdrawing from the University or taking time out from study

 Student Support Advisers can also help to co-ordinate support for your studies by signposting or referring you to other specialist services where appropriate.